matsola/spotpriset/README.md

 # Spotpriset lambda

-Simple script to fetch prices and distribute it via SNS.
+Simple script to fetch power prices from nordpool and distribute it via SNS.